clojusc/clj-blogger/README.md

 ## Google Authentication

 Because this library utilizes protected Google resources, you will need to [set up access with Google][oauth2-setup].
-Their site and docs change regularly, but look in their APIs & Services section for where you can create credentials -- in particular, creating an OAuth client ID.
-Once created, there will be an option to download in JSON format -- do so.
-Save this to a file (e.g., `~/.google/blog-publisher-oauth2-creds.json`); you will use it when creating a client.
+Once created, there will be an option to download your OAuth2 credential data in JSON format -- do so.
+Save this to a file (e.g., `~/.google/blog-publisher-oauth2-creds.json`);
+you will use it when creating a client.

 ## Configuration